 If you get error messages like “ERROR: Procedure LCA not found,” the most likely cause is that the PROC LCA files were put in a place where your version of SAS cannot find them.
 The following steps have fixed most installation problems.

-1. Use your search to see if the following four files are stored anywhere on your computer:
+1. Use your search to see if the following five files are stored anywhere on your computer: